jfischoff/port-utils/EventHandlerPattern.md

 ## Gaining Operational Insight

-If a client library uses `wait` in production code it is possible they would like to know what is happening inside the loop of `wait`.
+When a user calls `wait` it is possible they would like to know what is happening internally.

-Imagine a user knows that their program is stuck in the `wait` function but they are not sure why.
-Ideally `wait` should provide some way to gain insight into why it is blocked.
+Ideally `wait` should provide some way to explain what it is doing.
 This where the `EventHandler` pattern comes in.

 We offer an advanced API that with the following signature: